TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/File/Properties/Allowed.rst

         Gets replaced with the value from
         :php:`$GLOBALS['TYPO3_CONF_VARS']['SYS']['mediafile_ext']`.

+    Additionally, specific allowed file extensions can be added (comma separated), for example
+    :php:`'common-image-types, common-text-types, gz, zip`.

-    or an array of allowed file
+    You can also use the array notation of allowed file extensions, for example :php:`['jpg','png','svg']` or :php:`['common-image-types', 'gz', 'zip']`.

-    endings, for example :php:`['jpg','png','svg']`.
+..  versionadded:: 12.4.14
+    Due to a bug, the array notation only properly works since TYPO3 v12.4.1 (and 13.1.0) and upwards.
+Use the string notation for earlier versions instead.